-During my studies, I used C and Assembly… Welcome in electronic’s world, microcontrollers in C and ASM.
-I hated my first time with them and finally liked after few weeks.
+During my studies, I used C and Assembly… Welcome to the electronic’s world, microcontrollers in C and ASM.
+I hated my first time with them and finally liked them after few weeks.
 Immediately after, I used C++ and I liked to be back with OOP.

-I used R for data analysis and finally, I prefered to do it using Python.
+I used R for data analysis and finally, I preferred to do it using Python.

 I did a little of Swift and I liked it for iOS and macOS.

-I tried Ruby and RoR (Ruby on Rails) for a personal project and I regretted when it was time to upgrade ruby for security purpose.
+I tried Ruby and RoR (Ruby on Rails) for a personal project and I regretted when it was time to upgrade ruby for security purposes.

 At work before 2019

-When you have a team which did all with Ruby and finally migrate to Ansible, it’s not for nothing.
+When you have a team that did all with Ruby and finally migrates to Ansible, it’s not for nothing.